nasa-petal/PeTaL-labeller/auto-labeler/MATCH/src/README.md

-# MATCH/py
+# MATCH/src

 This directory contains the source files for running MATCH on PeTaL data.

-This README was last updated on 14 July 2021.
+This README was last updated on 20 July 2021.

 ## What are all these files?

-In `auto-labeler/MATCH/py` you will find:
+In `auto-labeler/MATCH/src` you will find:
-- `match-env/`, a python `venv` containing all of the requirements.
-- `requirements.txt`, a txt file containing all of the requirements.
+- `MATCH/`, our slightly modified version of the MATCH repository (https://github.com/yuzhimanhua/MATCH).
 - `config.yaml`, a one-stop shop for all configuration variables in running MATCH with PeTaL.
 - `README.md`, this self-referential document.
 - `setup.py`, for setting up the rest of the preliminaries (i.e., downloading our version of MATCH).